riccardotommasini/ppl/README.md

 This repository contains the material related to the practical classes of the course Principles of Programming Languages

-# Note 1: Projects will be available soon on this page AND on the [course's one](https://home.deib.polimi.it/pradella/PL.html)

-# Note 2: If you have proposals, they are welcome.

 ##

 Slack channels is available [here](https://ppl-course.slack.com) to discuss about course issues and PPL related topis.
 Use @polimi.it or @mail.polimi.it email to access it.